motion/orbit/notes/next.md

+- NOT decentralized to start...
+- it just syncs metadata "ids" and such...
 - One person manages an Orbit
-- They can pin any "search" to home
-- Anyone they invite can pin a result to a search

 # Signup / Teams